odabugs/kof-combo-hitboxes/README.txt

 To compile with MinGW: make.bat (native), make (Linux + MinGW or Cygwin) If MinGW's GCC gives a compile error to the effect of "Unknown type name SOLE_AUTHENTICATION_SERVICE", this is usually fixed by running "make" again.
+Ready-made builds are currently compiled with mingw-w64 and GCC 5.2.x;
+compilation with "vanilla" MinGW or earlier versions of GCC is not tested.
 Compilation with Visual Studio currently not supported.

 Usage notes: